You are required to furnish the following forms and documents in support of your visa application:

 - Appointment confirmation page (if relevant);

-- A passport or other travel document: Your passport or travel document must be valid for at least six months beyond your stay in the United States and contain at least one blank page.
+- A passport or other travel document: Your passport or travel document must contain multiple pages.
+U.S. visas are printed into a passport or travel document, not as a separate document or card, which means that one blank page is required for a visa to be printed.
+In addition, U.S. Customs and Border Protection (CBP) recommend that at least one more blank page is available for your passport to be stamped if you are admitted to the United States.
+For certain nationalities, the passport or other travel document must be valid for at least six months beyond the proposed stay in the United States.
 The six-month requirement does not apply to United Kingdom passports.
-For other nationalities, please click here.
-(PDF – 57 KB).
+If you will be applying for a visa using a passport of a different nationality, please click here to find out if the validity requirement applies.
 If your passport is damaged, we recommend that you obtain a new passport before applying for the visa to avoid any delay in the processing of your application;

 - One 5 x 5 cm (2” by 2”) color photograph taken within the last six months: If you have successfully uploaded a photograph to the DS-160, you are not required to submit an additional photograph with your application.
 If there are any issues with the uploaded photograph, however, you will be required to provide a new one which may delay the processing of your application;